 “Character’s perspective” refers to how individual characters perceive and react to the events of the story based on their personal backgrounds, biases, and emotional states.
 This influences their narrative voice and how they interpret interactions and incidents, which can vary dramatically from one character to another.

-Understanding these concepts is crucial for writers looking to effectively employ multiple perspectives in their work, providing a more vibrant and engaging reading experience.
+Understanding these concepts is crucial for writers looking to effectively employ different perspectives in their work, providing a more vibrant and engaging reading experience.

 The Basics of Writing Multiple Characters